-If you’re new to the world of tulips, you’ll be amazed at the diversity and sheer number of tulip varieties available to gardeners, ranging from tall, stately tulips to petite, dainty tulip varieties and even a few whimsical or odd-looking tulip bulb types.
+If you’re new to the world of tulips, you’ll be amazed at the diversity and the sheer number of tulip varieties available to gardeners, ranging from tall, stately tulips to petite, dainty tulip varieties and even a few whimsical or odd-looking tulip bulb types.
 Read on to learn about just a few of the many different kinds of tulips.

 Varieties of Tulip